Business photocopier prices

 Remote diagnostics and printing via connection

 The above table is a condensed snapshot of what you might expect to pay for a good quality photocopier.
-If you’d like a more comprehensive breakdown, be sure to pay a visit to our best business photocopiers page, on which you can find cost comparisons, detailed colour photocopier price lists and a handy breakdown of model pros and cons.
+You can also visit our best business photocopiers page, on which you can find cost comparisons, detailed colour photocopier price lists and a handy breakdown of model pros and cons.

 Another key consideration is: do you need a colour or a black and white photocopier?

 Black and white photocopiers are less expensive, firstly because you only have to buy one toner, secondly because the technology involved is slightly less complex.
-You can therefore expect a more costly colour photocopy machine price tag to be attached to a colour-capable machine.
+However, having copies and print-outs in colour can make a big difference when you're presenting documents to employees, colleagues, partners, and so on – not something to be overlooked.

 Photocopier prices – the hidden costs